What is an Air-Pot

 - 45L pots

 We do have one important tip though, plant your seeds in the final pot right away!
-Since air pots are designs to prune the roots once they’ve reached the limit of the pots, transplanting them is basically useless, those roots won’t be able to invade the new soil.
+Since air pots are designs to prune the roots once they’ve reached the limit of the pots there’s no need to transplant 🙂

-So just buy one set of Air-Pots, the flowering stage one.
+So just buy one set of Air-Pots, the flowering stage one and do the seedlings in your regular pots.